reactjs/react.dev/content/docs/conditional-rendering.md

 Therefore, if the condition is `true`, the element right after `&&` will appear in the output.
 If it is `false`, React will ignore and skip it.

-Note that returning a falsy expression will still cause the element after `&&` to be skipped but will return the falsy expression.
+Note that returning a falsy expression will still cause the element after `&&` to be skipped, except in the case of `0`, `-0`, or `NaN`, which will be returned by the render method.
 In the example below, `<div>0</div>` will be returned by the render method.

 ```javascript{2,5}
 render() {